beangusu/Bingcentia/README.md

 The next step is to actually launch the game.
 Navigate to the directory where you installed _Bingcentia_.
 Inside you will notice an exe file named _ModOrganizer.exe_.
 Double click this file to start up MO2.
 Next, launch the modlist by clicking the `RUN` button next to `Play Bingcentia`.

 # Once you are in-game, create your character and follow the MCM instructions below
-Then come back here to read the rest of the README!
+Then come back here to read the rest of the ReadMe.

  ## [Bingcentia Configurations And More](https://github.com/beangusu/Bingcentia/blob/main/MCMs.md)